Curriculum Statement - Religious Studies

 We also give student access to British Values through form time activities, assemblies and working across the curriculum with other subjects.

-As part of their Holocaust learning KS3 pupils are visited by a Holocaust survivor to give them a truly emotional and remarkable insight into the atrocities of the Holocaust.
+As part of their Holocaust learning KS3 students are visited by a Holocaust survivor to give them a truly emotional and remarkable insight into the atrocities of the Holocaust.
 They also have the opportunity to attend an enrichment trip to Auschwitz.
 This is supported by assemblies.

 Students are invited to participate in the National Spirited Arts competition where they can apply themselves creatively to religious and philosophical themes.